Optical telegraph: United Kingdom

 In Ireland, Richard Lovell Edgeworth returned to his earlier work in 1794, and proposed a telegraph there to warn against an anticipated French invasion; however, the proposal was not implemented.
 Lord George Murray, stimulated by reports of the Chappe semaphore, proposed a system of visual telegraphy to the British Admiralty in 1795.
 He employed rectangular framework towers with six five-foot-high octagonal shutters on horizontal axes that flipped between horizontal and vertical positions to signal.
 The Rev. Mr Gamble also proposed two distinct five-element systems in 1795: one using five shutters, and one using five ten-foot poles.
 The British Admiralty accepted Murray's system in September 1795, and the first system was the 15 site chain from London to Deal.
 Messages passed from London to Deal in about sixty seconds, and sixty-five sites were in use by 1808.

 Chains of Murray's shutter telegraph stations were built along the following routes: London–Deal and Sheerness, London–Great Yarmouth, and London–Portsmouth and Plymouth.
 The line to Plymouth was not completed until 4 July 1806, and so could not be used to relay the news of Trafalgar.
 The shutter stations were temporary wooden huts, and at the conclusion of the Napoleonic wars they were no longer necessary, and were closed down by the Admiralty in March 1816.

 Following the Battle of Trafalgar, the news was transmitted to London by frigate to Falmouth, from where the captain took the dispatches to London by coach along what became known as the Trafalgar Way; the journey took 38 hours.
 This delay prompted the Admiralty to investigate further.

-A replacement semaphore system was sought, and of the many ideas and devices put forward the Admiralty chose the simpler semaphore system invented by Sir Home Popham.
+A replacement telegraph system was sought, and of the many ideas and devices put forward the Admiralty chose the simpler semaphore system invented by Sir Home Popham.
 A Popham semaphore was a single fixed vertical 30 foot pole, with two movable 8 foot arms attached to the pole by horizontal pivots at their ends, one arm at the top of the pole, and the other arm at the middle of the pole.
 The signals of the Popham semaphore were found to be much more visible than those of the Murray shutter telegraph.
 Popham's 2-arm semaphore was modelled after the 3-arm Depillon French semaphore.
 An experimental semaphore line between the Admiralty and Chatham was installed in July 1816, and its success helped to confirm the choice.